Erika Hayasaki

 Narrative starts with that glimmer of an idea, the one that follows you into the shower, the commute, the daydreams during lectures.
 Follow it back.
 Usually, it will lead you somewhere compelling.

-In my 15 years as a journalist (first, for the Los Angeles Times, where I was a national correspondent, and now as an author and freelancer) I’ve been fortunate enough to publish longform narratives.
-Along the way, I have figured out a method that works more often than not when it comes to pitching features and narratives, and pulling them off.
+In my two decades+ as a journalist (first, for the Los Angeles Times, where I was a national correspondent, and now as an author and freelancer) I’ve been fortunate to publish longform narratives.
+Along the way, I have figured out an approach to pitching narratives, and pulling them off.

 Here are a few tips on finding those ideas that I picked up along the way: